dedrozeba/hometask/hometask.md

 Now the index does not work at all.
 The reason is simple -- this is a very tiny table.
 Let's create a million of tuples.
-Before this I will disable check constraint on birthday column to make it easier to generate series:
+Before this I will disable check constraint on username column to make it easier to generate series:
 ```
 hello=# alter table hello.birthdays drop constraint ck_birthdays_birthday;
 hello=> INSERT INTO hello.birthdays(username, birthday)